-The council has a foreign exchange exposure resulting from an element of the settlement received from Landsbanki.
+The council has a minimal foreign exchange exposure resulting from an extremely small element of the settlement received from the Landsbanki WUB.
 This is being held in Icelandic Kroner (ISK), in an escrow account and is currently earning interest of 4.17 per cent.
 This element of the distribution has been retained in Iceland due to currency controls currently operating in Iceland and is not as a result of a treasury investment decision.
 As a result this is subject to exchange rate risk, over which the council has no control.
+The amount held in the escrow account is not significant to these accounts.

-32. Prior period adjustments and changes in accounting policy
+25. Prior period adjustments and changes in accounting policy